 - For nanomaterials, solid oxide fuel cell (SOFC) materials, iron and chrome-based magnetic materials used in video and audio recording tapes, and rare earth chemicals

 4. Which machines can handle Zirconia balls?

-Depending on the purpose you need Zirconia ball media for, you will need a suitable grinding machine.
+Depending on the purpose you need Zirconia ceramic ball media for, you will need a suitable grinding machine.

 Different machines have features that make one media type, shape and size, better suited to it than another.

 Also, the items you will be working on will play a vital role in your machine selection.